Jlemieux-afk/configure-ad/README.md

 <h2>Deployment and Configuration Steps</h2>

-- Step 1 Create VM server to house Active Directory (AD-1) and a VM (Client-1) for Utilization in a single network
+- Step 1 Create VM server to house Active Directory (AD-1) and a VM (Client-1) for Utilization on a single network
-- Step 2 Install Active Directory (AD) to the AD-1 and enable it as a Domain Controller (DC)
+- Step 2 Install Active Directory Services (AD) to AD-1 and enable it as a Domain Controller (DC)
-- Step 3 Create Users to utilize the domain through active remote desktops
+- Step 3 Create Users to utilize the domain through remote desktop protocol
 - Step 4 Configure Active Directory with basic secruity permissions for a couple users that can be scaled infinitely

 <h2>Deployment and Configuration Steps</h2>